Education without discrimination

 Financial Aid for Undocumented Students

-As with all students accepted to DU, we consider all undocumented college students for up to $27,000 per year in merit-based financial aid.
+As with all students accepted to DU, we consider all undocumented college students for up to $24,000 per year in merit-based scholarships.
 These scholarships are considered on an individual basis, and the amount you can receive is based on your academic record.
+Students awarded a merit scholarship are also automatically awarded a $3,000 Residence Hall Grant.

-While undocumented college students are not eligible to receive federal financial aid, there are a number of organizations that provide scholarships and resources to help you navigate the financial aid process.
+While undocumented college students are not eligible to receive federal financial aid, there are two types of aid available from the State of Colorado—the Colorado Student Grant and Colorado Work-Study.
+There are also a number of organizations that provide scholarships and resources to help you navigate the financial aid process.

 Center for Multicultural Excellence